jeremyblow/depthid/readme.md

     x_pos,y_pos,z_pos
     x_pos,y_pos,z_pos

-If only moving on a single axis, you may exclude other axes, e.g. `,,1`.
+If only moving on a single axis, you may exclude other axes, e.g. `,,1` for CSV and `null,null,1` for inline coordinates.

 ### Safety